phongvcao/dotfiles/README.md

 ## Install

-First, clone the repository to `~/.dotfiles` folder on your computer, then
+First, clone this repository to `~/.dotfiles` folder on your computer, then

 ```bash
 cd ~/.dotfiles